Breastmilk oversupply and breast engorgement: getting help

-Breast engorgement is when your breasts get full and sore.
-It happens when milk and other fluids build up in your breasts.
+Breast engorgement is when your breasts get full and sore because milk and other fluids build up in them.

 Breast engorgement can be quite uncomfortable.
 It can feel like your breasts are much heavier and warmer than usual, and it can even hurt to breastfeed.

-- Wear a well-fitting, supportive bra.
+- Wear a well-fitting, supportive bra or crop top, but make sure it’s not too tight.
 Take your bra off completely before beginning to breastfeed.

-- Warm your breasts with a warm cloth for a few minutes before breastfeeding to help your let-down.
+- Warm your breasts with a warm (not hot) cloth for a few minutes before breastfeeding.
+This can help your let-down.